 The city of Takayama is a popular sightseeing location, known for its beautifully preserved wooden buildings, temples, museums, and the colorful Takayama Festival which takes place twice a year in the spring and autumn.
 In winter Takayama is a popular destination for ski trips in the surrounding mountains.
-Takayama can easily be reached from Kanazawa by train, bus, or car.
+Takayama can be reached from Kanazawa by train, bus, or car.
+For most day trippers, the direct highway bus is the simplest option.

 Takayama Old Town in the winter